paulonteri/freelance-marketplace/README.md

-# Freelancing website
+# Freelance Marketplace

-Freelancing website created from scratch without any libraries or frameworks
+Freelance marketplace created from scratch without any libraries or frameworks.

+Goals:

+- use this as a school project
+- learn `php`
+- improve my `SQL` and databases knowledge